Melissa Gorga credits a portion controlled diet and weight-lifting workouts for her hot bikini body, Celebrity Health Fitness reported.

 The 5-foot-2 Cameron Bure, who weighs about 120 pounds, lifts heavy weights for 25 minutes and then does 35 minutes of cardio exercise on the treadmill or elliptical trainer.

-"Lifting weights has changed my body tremendously and I'd never go without it again," said Candace, who discussed her weight-loss secrets and how she overcame bulimia in her memoir, Reshaping It All.
+"Lifting weights has changed my body tremendously and I'd never go without it again," said Candace, who discussed her weight loss, diet and workout secrets in her memoir, Reshaping It All.